128technology/docs/docs/config_vrf_route_leaking.md

 ## How It Works

-To exchange routes between a VRF on one SSR and a VRF on another SSR, a dedicated BGP session must be configured between the VRF BGP instances of each SSR.
+The exchange of routes between a VRF on one SSR and a VRF on another SSR is achieved using a single BGP session in the default VRF, where the VPN address family carries the routes for multiple VRFs via that one BGP session.
 This configuration allows each VRF to share and copy the designated routes.

+achieved with a single BGP session in the default VRF, using the VPN address family to carry the routes for multiple VRFs via that one BGP session.

 Only one instance of the BGP VPN RIB route table exists on a router within the default VRF.
 It can be modified to hold routes from multiple VRFs using a combination of the IP prefix and an 8-byte Route Distinguisher (RD).
 The RD must be configured for each VRF that is meant to export routes into the VPN table.
 To identify which VPN routes are imported to a VRF, a Route Target (RT) is identified.
 The RT is a BGP extended community attribute that identifies both the VPN RIB where the routes will be shared, and is used to identify the routes to be imported to a VRF.

 ### Route Distinguisher
-The Route Distinguisher is simply an identification number, used to create a distinct route to a common IPv4 address prefix.
-It does not have or need to have any inherent value.
-In the example below, we use the router-ID and a vlan-id from the VRF.
+The Route Distinguisher (RD) is an identification number, used to create a distinct route to a common IPv4 address prefix.
+In the example below, we use the router-ID and a vlan-id from the VRF, but any number or name can be used.

 ### Route Target
-The Route Target identifies one or more routers that may receive a set of routes carried by BGP.
+The Route Target (RT) identifies one or more routers that may receive a set of routes carried by BGP.
 There should be an understanding between the routers what the RT represents.
 In the example below, we use the local AS number (65000 from the private AS number space), and append a logical value; 1 for `vrfA` and 2 for `vrfB`.
 This construction makes it fairly easy to understand.

 This architecture depends on an underlying MPLS transport network, so that traffic from different VRFs (with overlapping IP address space) can be tunneled through the network.
 The SSR does not have MPLS support.